wuyichen24/system-design-interview/problems/support/Web_Crawler.md

 #### Storage
 - **Strategies**
+   - Hybird approach
+      - Disk:
-   - The majority of URLs are stored on disk.
+         - The majority of URLs
+      - Memory:
-   - Maintains buffers in memory for enqueue/dequeue operations.
+         - Maintains buffersfor enqueue/dequeue operations.
          - Data in the buffer is periodically written to the disk.

 #### Final structure
 - Front queues: Manage prioritization